tenowg/Regions/usage.md

 RegionAPI.registerFeature(this, InRegion.class, new CustomEventParser());

-Currently Regions supports 90% of all Spout Server events, and will have support to handle Vanilla Events in the future
+Currently Regions supports 90 percent of all Spout Server events, and will have support to handle Vanilla Events in the future.